-Last updated: October 4, 2013 (Information related to the iPhone app and its features added.)
+Last updated: September 16, 2014 (Information related to the Android app and its features added.)

 Findery members must be at least 13 years old.
 If you become aware that your child has created an account, please email us at email@example.com.

 Information that you elect to share with us